ClintH/interactivity/websockets/json-serial-bridge/README.md

 2. A Node.js app connects to the computer's serial port
 3. Browser code that receives data from the Node.js process and does something with the data

 Because the browser is decoupled from the serial port, it's possible to load the same web app on a mobile device and work with the data too.
+The Node.js app does however need to run on the computer you've connected the microcontroller to.

 ## Setup: Arduino

 1. Install [ArduinoJson](https://arduinojson.org) according to its instructions.
 We've tested using version 5.13.2 of the library
 2. Upload _Arduino\Arduino.ino_ to your Arduino

 To test the Arduino part works, open the serial monitor and ensure that you're getting occasional data from the Arduino.
 Once satisfied, close the monitor so the port is available again.
-If you're getting gibberish, double check to make sure the baud rate of the serial monitor is 115,200 (set in the Arduino sketch)
+If you're getting gibberish, double check to make sure the baud rate of the serial monitor is 115,200 (set in the Arduino sketch).

+The sketch assumes a LED on pin 13 and an analog input on pin 0.

 Afterwards, you'll want to adapt the example Arduino sketch to interact with the inputs/outputs you have connected.
-It also makes sense to do some operations on the Arduino itself, especially when latency is a concern.
+It also makes sense to do some operations on the microcontroller itself, especially when latency is a concern.

 ## Setup: computer

 In the directory you've got this sample:

-1. Run `npm install`
+Run `npm install`

 On Windows you might need to also run the following in an Admin command prompt: